verebes1/Virus/README.md

 It is a fake click me style virus program that does nothing but counts down for 2 minutes and scares the user that its files will be encrypted.

+The experience is gamified.
+There is a red button that ads 5 seconds to the timer when the user manages to click it.
+Be quick it only appears for one second.

+If you wish to modify the timer download it to your Xcode and set the seconds to a desired time.

+Otherwise feel free to download the latest version fromthe releases tab: